Table of Contents Show

 What are the Disadvantages of Buying a Townhouse?What are the Disadvantages of Buying a Townhouse?

 The townhouse and all its utilities are entirely your responsibility.
 Suppose you’re planning to sublet by splitting it into multiple units.
-In that case, you may require a change in the Certificate of Occupancy — something which you should consult with a real estate attorney before doing so.
+In that case, you may require a change in the Certificate of Occupancy — which you should consult with a real estate attorney before doing so.

 Pros and Cons of Buying a TownhousePros and Cons of Buying a Townhouse